senmeannrealwat/senmeannrealwat/README.md

-- 👋 Hi, I’m @senmeannrealwat
+- 👋 Hi, I’m Meann Sen
-- 👀 I’m interested in eating
+- 👀 I’m interested in Engineering
-- 🌱 I’m currently learning how to eat
+- 🌱 I’m currently learning Django
-- 💞️ I’m looking to collaborate on eating
+- 💞️ I’m looking to collaborate on freelancer
 - 📫 How to reach me ...senmeann@gmail.com

 <!---